George C. Pimentel: Honors and awards

+In 1966, Pimentel was elected to the National Academy of Sciences and in 1968 to the American Academy of Arts and Science.
+In 1987 and 1989 he was elected an honorary member of the Royal Chemical Society (Great Britain), and the Royal Institute of Great Britain.
+In 1987, he served as the President of the American Chemical Society.

 Chemical laser

-In 1961, John C.Polanyi was the first to point out the possibility of chemical pumping based on vibrational excitation.
+In 1961, John C. Polanyi was the first to point out the possibility of chemical pumping based on vibrational excitation.
 He proposed four possible reactions, one of which was the reaction of H + Cl2.
 Using an infrared spectrometer, Jerome Kasper and Pimentel discovered infrared pulses produced by photodissociation of iodine, the first chemical laser.
 In September 1964, they announced their discovery at the first conference on chemical lasers, by that time more than 100 possible chemical reactions and 60 photodissociation reactions were proposed capable of producing laser radiation.
 However, at the symposium in San Diego only one working laser was reported, which was laced with photodissociation of iodine.
 In 1965, Kasper and Pimentel discovered the laser radiation HCl, arising from the explosion of the system H2 / Cl2.
 After the discovery of the laser based on the reaction of F + H2 in 1967, the number of chemical lasers found by the Pimentel laboratory rapidly increased.
 Thus, Pimentel first transformed the chemical energy obtained as a result of vibrational excitation into laser radiation.

-In 1966, when the work on the chemical laser was actively carried out, Pimentel was elected to the National Academy of Sciences and in 1968 to the American Academy of Arts and Science.
-In 1985, 1987 and 1989 he was elected an honorary member to the American Philosophical Society, the Royal Chemical Society (Great Britain), and the Royal Institute of Great Britain.